OGGM/oggm/docs/flowlines.rst

     can "look" very ugly.
   - Computationally expensive (more grid points on average, more prone to numerical instabilities).
-  - Complex handling of mass-balance parameters for tributaries at the inversion (leading to multiple temperature sensitivity parameters for large glaciers).
+  - Complex handling of mass balance parameters for tributaries at the inversion (leading to multiple temperature sensitivity parameters for large glaciers).
   - Related: **all "new generation" maas-balance models in OGGM currently